blackulous/blackulous/README.md

 # Hi :)) I'm Patience!

-### I'm a Mixed Methods Researcher | Analyst
+### I'm a analyst and Designer

 👩🏽‍🎓 I studied Statistics/Math at Rutgers University New Brunswick<br/>

-🗓️ I'm currently volunteering as a Database Designer for [Rows For The Hungry](https://www.rowsforthehungry.org/) leading the design of a scalable data infrastructure to manage crop yields and food distribution.
-Our template will be used to support and guide statewide nonprofit farm expansion. <br/>
+🗓️ I'm currently working as a logistics coordinator in the customs brokerage department at [Expeditors](https://www.expeditors.com/) <br/>

 ## 🤓 Tech Stack